 The Long Island economy benefits from high average personal income and a service-based economy.
-According to 5-year estimate data published by the United States Bureau of the Census, Nassau and Suffolk Counties had median household incomes of \$120,036 and \$105,362 (in 2020 dollars), respectively, compared to a national median of \$64,994.
+According to 5-year estimate data published by the United States Bureau of the Census, Nassau and Suffolk Counties had median household incomes of \$126,576 and \$111,660 (in 2021 dollars), respectively, compared to a national median of \$69,021.

-The table below shows Long Island's unemployment rate as compared with the national and State unemployment rates for the periods shown (as described above under "RECENT DEVELOPMENTS - Impacts from the Coronavirus and COVID-19 Pandemic," United States, State and Service Area unemployment rates were severely impacted by COVID-19):
+The table below shows Long Island's unemployment rate as compared with the national and State unemployment rates for the periods shown: